thomashon/architectural-style-image-analysis/README.md

 In this project, I try to build an Image Classifier to identify and classify architectural styles.
 Data and tools are containerized with Docker.

-1. In the first step I build an MVP where I classify Romanesque and Gothic architecture.
+1. In the first step, I build an MVP where I classify Romanesque and Gothic architecture.

 Maria Laach Abbey            |  Milan Cathedral :-------------------------:|:-------------------------: